gene-git/blog/git-keys/README.rst

     sq network wkd search arch@sapience.com

-and using gpg we recommend simply avoiding their builtin web server library and instead
+and using gpg we recommend simply avoiding their builtin web server access methods and instead use:

 .. code:: bash

     curl $(gpg-wks-client --print-wkd-url arch@sapience.com) | gpg --import

-This works fine provided curl is built against openssl (or other non-gnutls library) [debian-curl]_.
+This works provided curl is built against openssl (or other non-gnutls library) [debian-curl]_.

 The *gpg-wks-client* part of the command, prints the WKD server URL of the key.
 In WKD, the url where the key is available is generated from the username part of the email address.
 Also,